-Henry surrounded himself with those who supported religious reform, most notably Thomas Cromwell who became the King’s chief minister from 1532.
-They were influenced by the evangelical Protestant philosophy arriving from Germany and Switzerland that was opposed to monasticism.
+Henry surrounded himself with those who supported religious reform, most notably Thomas Cromwell, who became the King’s chief minister from 1532.
+They were influenced by the evangelical Protestant philosophy that was arriving from Germany and Switzerland, which opposed monasticism.
 All monarchs tended to require additional funds and the many wealthy religious institutions were an easy target for their new superior.
 From 1535 a valuation of Church property took place in order to levy taxes efficiently.
-The following year it was decreed that all institutions with a gross income of less than two hundred pounds would close and their property be taken by the Crown.
-In 1532 the priory of Holy Trinity, one of London’s famous monasteries, but which had large debts at the time, was forced to hand over its various lands around London.
+The following year it was decreed that all institutions with a gross income of less than £200 would close and their property be taken by the Crown.

 The Franciscan Friars Observant, particularly those based at Sheen (modern-day Richmond) and Greenwich, had been critical of the King’s marriage to Anne.
-In 1534 Henry had the entire order closed throughout England and two hundred friars imprisoned until they died, probably of starvation.
-A revolt in the north of England against the religious changes by the King’s “low-born” councillors strengthened Henry’s resolve and the pace of closure of monasteries accelerated during 1536 until eventually five hundred and sixty English monasteries had been dissolved.
-Over fifteen thousand monks and nuns were ejected from their premises and more than two hundred thousand pounds seized.
+In 1534 Henry had the entire order closed throughout England and 200 friars imprisoned until they died, probably of starvation.
+A revolt in the north of England against the religious changes by the King’s “low-born” councillors strengthened Henry’s resolve and the pace of closure of monasteries accelerated during 1536.

 The first to close in the immediate area around London was Elsing Spital for the blind at Cripplegate.
 John Houghton, the prior of Charterhouse priory, along with two others visited Thomas Cromwell to debate Henry’s supremacy, for which the three Carthusian monks were hanged, drawn and quartered at Tyburn.
 The remaining members of the Charterhouse community refused to sign the Oath of Supremacy.
 Four others were executed and nine taken to Newgate prison in 1537 where they were chained upright until they died of starvation.
 The monastery closed and the building was later acquired by Lord North, a Privy Councillor.